OmriHarary/QIES-redux/README.md

 - [x] Reimplement original Java design in C#
   - [x] Reimplement "frontend"
   - [x] Reimplement "backoffice"
-- [ ] Enhance original test suite with actual unit tests
+- [x] Enhance original test suite with actual unit tests - More to come once code is refactored to be more testable
 - [ ] Refactoring
 - [ ] ...